 Sends a transaction request with one or more Subtract commands and waits for the transaction reply for the specified timeout.
-If the corresponding H248 activity is configured with the Use TransactionResponseAck option, the script function also sends a final acknowledgement.

-For a description on the configuration parameters, refer to Table 3-100 through Table 3-103.
+If the corresponding H248 activity is configured with the Use TransactionResponseAck option, the script function also sends a final acknowledgment.
+For description on the configuration parameters, see Add: Tx Request, Add: Rx Reply, Add: Parameters, and Add: Output Settings.